Exactly what does a ghostwriter do?

 - Do it all yourself—If you’re handy with computers and have an eye for design, you can use online tools to design your book cover and interior layout by yourself.
 You can work directly with a printer, manage your own PR campaign, and do everything else necessary to turn a manuscript into a finished book that’s available for sale and brought to the public’s attention.

 - Hire a self-publishing company—You can hire a self-publishing firm, such as Lulu or Infinity Publishing, to do all of the above.
 This is the simplest approach.
 It is also typically more expensive than handling it yourself, and you have less control over the process.
-But you are able to transfer all of the responsibility—and the burden—to the self-publisher.
+But you can transfer all of the responsibility—and the burden—to the self-publisher.

 6. Arranging for cover design and interior design

-Cover design involves creating the combination of images and words that will appear on the front, back, and spine of your book.
+Cover design involves creating a combination of images and words that will appear on the front, back, and spine of your book.

 Interior design, on the other hand, involves selecting the font, placement of the pictures and other graphic elements, and otherwise creating the “layout and look” of everything between the front and back covers.